 Cross training and running are two completely different ways of training - but yet many of us still wear the same shoes for both activities, and hope to get the same benefits from them.

-Whilst wearing one pair of shoes to run and workout might seem like a harmless approach (and not to mention the most cost effective), it's not advisable.
+Whilst wearing one pair of shoes to run and a set of the best cross training shoes to work out might seem like a harmless approach (and not to mention the most cost effective), it's not advisable.
 This is because different shoes are engineered with different purposes in mind.

 Meanwhile, with running shoes it's all about flexibility, durability and support to ensure cushioning and comfort when you're clocking up the miles.
 Another key difference is that running shoes are designed to help you travel in one direction and one direction only: forwards.